-Programme Strategic CHALLENGES SHORT TERM STRATEGIES (1-2 YRS) (How do we address the challenge) MEDIUM TERM STRATEGIES (2-3 YRS) LONG TERM STRATEGIES (5-YRS OR MORE) Strategic KPI (How do we measure success?)
-Asset Management Absence of internal asset management capacity Capacitate Internal Asset Management Division Revise Asset Management policy # of audit queries on asset management Budget Management Non-adherence to the IDP/budget process plans resulting in last minute budget inputs Manage the non- attendance of Directors in IDP & Budget meetings Operations and Maintenance budget for service departments to be subjected to prioritisation Alignment of Operational budget to the IDP Approval of a fully aligned IDP & Budget by 31 May annually Revenue Management Insufficient debt collection & limited revenue base Development of a Revenue enhancement strategy Conduct data cleansing on accounts for Nkowankowa & Lenyenye Securing service licenses for electricity in Nkowankowa & Lenyenye % of billed revenue collected Expenditure Management Unplanned expenditure resulting in over- expenditure Monitor adherence to the cost containment measures, reporting contraventions to Council monthly Avoid the roll- over of capital projects that are not cash backed.
+Asset Strategic CHALLENGES Absence of SHORT TERM STRATEGIES (1-2 YRS) (How do we address the challenge) Capacitate Revise Asset LONG TERM STRATEGIES (5-YRS OR MORE) (How do we measure success?)
+Management internal asset management capacity Internal Asset Management Division Management policy queries on asset management Budget Management Non-adherence to the IDP/budget process plans resulting in last minute budget inputs Manage the non- attendance of Directors in IDP & Budget meetings Operations and Maintenance budget for service departments to be subjected to prioritisation Alignment of Operational budget to the IDP Approval of a fully aligned IDP & Budget by 31 May annually Revenue Management Insufficient debt collection & limited revenue base Development of a Revenue enhancement strategy Conduct data cleansing on accounts for Nkowankowa & Lenyenye Securing service licenses for electricity in Nkowankowa & Lenyenye % of billed revenue collected Expenditure Management Unplanned expenditure resulting in over- expenditure Monitor adherence to the cost containment measures, reporting contraventions to Council monthly Avoid the roll- over of capital projects that are not cash backed.
 Promote performance based budgeting Cost coverage ratio Supply chain Management Non-adherence to the Supply Chain Management Policy Conduct training on Supply Chain Management policy for all divisions Implement consequence management to recover Irregular & fruitless expenditure due to non- compliance to GTM policies Develop a comprehensive plan that covers all the municipal procurement needs above R30 000 % of bids awarded within 90 days of advertisement